Vincit/objection.js/doc/includes/API.md

 By overriding the lifecycle methods, you can have different layouts for the data in database and when exposed to the outside world.
 See [this recipe](#map-column-names-to-different-property-names) for an example usage of the lifecycle methods.

+All instance methods of models are prefixed with `$` letter so that they won't overlap with database properties.
+All properties that start with `$` are also removed from `database` and `external` layouts.

 ### Static properties